-LSS is committed to providing high-quality legal services to British Columbians with low incomes.
-So we want to know if clients aren't satisfied with the services they've received from private bar lawyers retained to represent them.
+Legal Aid BC is committed to providing high-quality legal services to British Columbians with low incomes.
+We want to know if clients aren't satisfied with the services they've received from private bar lawyers retained to represent them.

 We formally register all complaints about lawyers, assess the complaints, and follow up appropriately.

 How do you make a complaint?

 If you have a complaint about the service provided by a legal aid lawyer or duty counsel lawyer, submit your complaint in writing and include the following information.

 - Your full name

 - Whose lawyer it is (yours or someone else’s)

 - Details of your complaint, including examples and dates

 You may use the Record of Complaint form.

 Please also complete and sign the waiver and submit it with your complaint.
 See below for how to submit your complaint.